 Currently, there are several surgical and non-surgical options to help deal with presbyopia and correct reading vision:

-Which treatment procedure, if any, is best for you is dependent upon many factors that will be discussed during your free consultation.
+Which procedure, if any, is best for you is dependent upon many factors that will be discussed during your free consultation.
 Providence Eye & Laser Specialists takes pride in finding the best solution for each individual.
-We will always discuss FDA-approved options with you and only recommend those that we’d recommend for ourselves or relatives.
+Sometimes your profession and/or your hobbies will dictate what is most appropriate for you.
+That is why we talk to you about how you use your vision personally and professionally so that we can make the best recommendation for all aspects of your life.
+We will always discuss options with you and only recommend those that we’d recommend for ourselves or relatives.